mtibben/androiddnsfix/README.md

 import _ "github.com/mtibben/androiddnsfix"
 ```

-Any binary built with GOOS=android will have the fix applied
+Any binary built with `go build tags='androiddnsfix'` will have the fix applied